tcmacdonald/intro-to-javascript/data/class-two.md

 ## Let's Develop It

-* Modify your existing three functions to add new elements to the screen instead of the console.
+* Modify your existing functions to add new elements to the screen instead of the console.
 * Keep in mind how to find an element, how to append an element, and how to change the inner html of an element.
 * There are lots of possible solutions!
 Be creative!